rmai9/UCMerced-Inventory-App/README.md

 - `masterProductList`: The master list of all available products.
 - `activeBuildingId`, `selectedDate`, `activeAreaId`: State variables that track the user's current context, determining what data is displayed.

 All data mutations (updating an item's count, adding a new area, editing a master product) are handled by functions within `App.tsx`.
-This centralized approach ensures data consistency, though for larger applications, a dedicated state management library might be preferable to mitigate prop drilling.
+This centralized approach ensures data consistency.

 ### Data Persistence